 Image source: pixabay.com

-Inclusive in work environment – Being inclusive is so much important in today’s professional life.
-Imagine that you’re in your new job and you see all your co-workers and colleagues are eating lunch together and not inviting you at all.
+Inclusive in the work environment – Being inclusive is so much important in today’s professional life.
+Imagine that you’re in your new job, and you see all your co-workers and colleagues are eating lunch together and not inviting you at all.
 How would you feel?
-Of course you won’t feel top of the world.
+Of course, you won’t feel top of the world.
 In any professional or personal setting, not being inclusive sucks.
-Most probably you’ve heard this expression that what you give comes back to you.
-So when you know that not being inclusive is not good enough, why not make a commitment not to make anyone exclusive in any moment of time.
+Most probably, you’ve heard this expression that what you give comes back to you.
+So when you know that not being inclusive is not good enough, why not make a commitment not to make anyone exclusive at any moment of time.

 Sounds good?
 Let’s begin.

 What does being inclusive mean?